-Confirmation of Service shall be defined as a release from the stallion owner(s), lessee(s) or agent(s) confirming the completion of the financial or contractual arrangements between the stallion and mare owners.
-If the broodmare owner provides adequate proof that the stud fee has been paid and the stallion owner has been negligent in returning the Confirmation of Service by December 31st of the weanling year, the stallion owner may be assessed an administration fee.
+- a) Confirmation of Service shall be defined as a release from the stallion owner(s), lessee(s) or agent(s) confirming the completion of the financial or contractual arrangements between the stallion and mare owners.
+If the broodmare owner provides adequate proof that the stud fee has been paid and the stallion owner has been negligent in returning the Confirmation of Service by December 31st of the weanling year, the stallion owner may be assessed an administration fee. - b) Owners or managers of stallions, available for breeding in Canada, must transfer the stallion's ownership to a registered syndicate if they intend to sell, or have previously sold shares or syndicated the stallion.
+Failure to do so may result in the assessment of an administration fee for the stallion owner.